Las Vegas Casino That Closed Last Fall to Reopen, But Without a Poker Room

 The Poker Palace was a popular off-Strip casino for locals and featured some of the lowest-stake live tournaments available, with buy-ins starting at just $20.

-According to PokerIndustryNews, the renovated casino will include a "revitalized poker room" that will most likely consist of a half-dozen tables to serve $1/$2 cash games and low-stakes tournament action.
+Several outlets initially reported that the renovated casino will include a "revitalized poker room" that would most likely consist of a half-dozen tables to serve $1/$2 cash games and low-stakes tournament action.

-The reopening of the Poker Palace Poker Room is the latest piece of good news for the Las Vegas live poker scene, which took a hit during the coronavirus pandemic.
+The Las Vegas live poker scene has struggled to rebound from the coronavirus pandemic.
 The Green Valley Ranch Poker Room in Henderson, which closed in 2020, announced last fall that it would reopen.

 Earlier this year, Planet Hollywood, which opened a renovated poker room in spring 2025, announced that the new room would be closing.
 During its brief existence, the Planet Hollywood Poker Room hosted events included a World Series of Poker (WSOP) Circuit stop, a PokerNews meet-up game, and Allen Kessler's Chainsaw Mixed Series of Poker (CMSOP).